research-software-directory/rsd-wordpress/README.md

-# wordpress-plugin
+# Wordpress Plugin
-WordPress plugin that integrates the RSD into the CMS
+Integrate the RSD into WordPress